bertiewooster/bertiewooster.github.io/_posts/2026-01-05-ChEBML-database.md

 Now we can get the results we're interested in.

-### Grouping compounds by sets of targets
+### Grouping compounds by target profiles

-First we'll simply group the compounds by target combinations.
-We list the compounds for each set of targets, ordering them by ChEMBL ID.
+First we'll simply group the compounds by target profiles.
+We list the compounds for each set of targets, ordering the compounds within a target profile by ChEMBL ID.

 ```python